Pediatric Orthopedic Surgeons treating Metatropic dysplasia

 Metatropic dysplasia is a rare genetic disorder that affects the growth and development of bones.
 This condition is caused by mutations in the TRPV4 gene, which provides instructions for making a protein involved in the normal development and maintenance of bones and cartilage.
 As with many genetic disorders, prevention is not currently possible, and the best approach is to manage symptoms and provide supportive care.
 It is important for individuals with Metatropic dysplasia to receive ongoing medical care and to work closely with healthcare providers to address any complications or concerns that arise.

 Finally, Metatropic dysplasia refers to a rare genetic disorder that can cause significant challenges for affected individuals and their families.
 While there is currently no cure for this condition, early diagnosis and management can help to improve quality of life and prevent complications.
 As doctors at the Medical City Children’s Orthopedics and Spine Specialists Practice, we treat patients with Metatropic Dysplasia with the latest medical management techniques.
-In order to make it convenient for our patients, we have offices in Arlington, Dallas, Flower Mound, Frisco, and McKinney, TX.
+In order to make it convenient for our patients, we have offices in Dallas, Arlington, Flower Mound, Frisco, and McKinney, TX.

 ____________________